Target Markets

 Trusted Computing

-Trusted Computing aims to reduce the vulnerability of personal computers to viruses and malware by incorporating tamper-resistant processors.
-Among others, such processors can be used to protect cryptographic keys, to securely boot operating systems, and to prevent programs from reading or writing each other’s memory.
-Market analysts expect that by 2010 the majority of personal computers for sale will include Trusted Computing chips that implement the specifications of the Trusted Computing Group (TCG).
+Trusted Computing aims to reduce the vulnerability of computers to attacks by incorporating tamper-resistant processors to protect cryptographic keys, to securely boot operating systems, and to prevent programs from reading or writing each other’s memory.
+Many of today's personal computers are shipped with Trusted Computing chips that implement the specifications of the Trusted Computing Group (TCG).
+However, these specifications raise serious privacy concerns.
+U-Prove can overcome these concerns while improving the security benefits of Trusted Computing for both users and organizations:

-• Private remote attestation: Remote attestation (an important TCG feature) allows a remote party to verify that it is communicating with a device that contains a valid Trusted Computing chip.
-The TCG specifications describe two methods to electronically verify the presence of a Trusted Computing chip without disclosing tracing information to the verifier.
-One TCG approach relies on a trusted third party (called the Privacy Certification Authority).
-The other approach does away with this trust requirement by having Trusted Computing chips perform a complex zero-knowledge cryptographic proof (this is referred to as direct anonymous attestation).
-Unfortunately, neither approach really protects privacy: direct anonymous attestation requires users to trust that their Trusted Computing chips generate random numbers that are not known to their manufacturer or designated third parties, a claim that cannot be verified.
-The U-Prove technology, in contrast, enables remote attestation without computer owners having to trust the proper functioning of their Trusted Computing chips in any way, even in the face of active collusions between chip manufacturers and attestation verifiers; individuals need merely trust the software that is run by their own CPUs (which may be freely obtained and can be inspected by anyone).
+• Private remote attestation: A TCG feature called "remote attestation" allows a remote party to verify that it is communicating with a device that contains a Trusted Computing chip.
+The TCG specifications provide two methods to verify the presence of a Trusted Computing chip without disclosing tracing information.
+One method relies on an all-trusted third party (the "Privacy Certification Authority").
+The other method ("direct anonymous attestation") has the Trusted Computing chip perform a complex zero-knowledge cryptographic proof; however, it requires users to trust that their Trusted Computing chips generate random numbers that are unknown to designated third parties, a claim that cannot be verified.
+With U-Prove, direct remote attestation can take place without users having to trust the functioning of their Trusted Computing chips in any way, even in the face of active collusions between chip manufacturers and attestation verifiers; individuals need merely trust the software run by their own CPUs (which may be freely obtained and can be inspected by anyone).

 Government Online